-Chinese video app targets 'subversive' Peppa Pig in online clean-up
+Chinese video app targets 'subversive' Peppa Pig in online cleanup

 'Subversive hue'

 If Peppa's popularity is all a joke, the government doesn't seem to be getting it.

 Global Times remarked that the Peppa gangster meme has a "subversive hue" that could "potentially hamper positive societal morale."

 China already has one of the world's most controlled online environments, and censors have been intensifying efforts to rein in the country's fast-growing social media after President Xi Jinping called for the creation of a "clean cyberspace."